luerhard/chapter_regression_and_artifical/main.md

 In other words, the strength and direction of coefficients are of no importance, it suffices to make suitable recommendations (i.e., predictions) to improve sales.

 Given the priority of prediction, many restrictions of [!ts] are no longer concerns of [!ml] researchers.
-If interpretation (or explanation) is not the aim, the use of powerful “black-boxes” like multi-layer neural networks or high-orders of interaction effects becomes an attractive option.
+If interpretation (or explanation) is not the aim, the use of powerful “black-boxes” like multi-layer neural networks or higher-order interaction effects becomes an attractive option.
-Almost all deep-learning efforts rest on such black-boxes, which are only of limited use for social scientists.
+Almost all deep-learning efforts rest on such black boxes, which are only of limited use for social scientists.
 The same is true for using thousands of (potentially co-linear) variables in a model.
-This practical approach also allows regularization of variance [^regularization] (c.f.
-Section @sec:shrinkage)\todo[author=JS]{RHH: Makes sense? oder nur verweis auf section genug?} and empirical tuning of parameters [@mullainathanMachineLearningApplied2017].
+This practical approach also allows regularization of variance [^regularization] (cf. Section @sec:shrinkage) and empirical tuning of parameters [@mullainathanMachineLearningApplied2017].
 Instead of being prone to overfitting (like [!ts] models), [!sml] uses the training data and tunes regularisers to fit the data at hand (number and effect differing by algorithm).

 We will illustrate such a typical [!sml] workflow by using two examples in the remainder of this contribution.